Autism, low mood and depression: what to expect

 - find it hard to understand social rules and expectations, make friends and fit in socially.

-These social difficulties can lead to autistic teenagers to feel isolated, which might also cause or worsen depression.
+These social difficulties can lead to feelings of isolation or loneliness, which might also cause or worsen depression in autistic teenagers.

 Autistic teenagers can also experience anxiety more intensely and more often than other children.

-Signs and symptoms of low mood and depression in autistic teenagers
+Signs of low mood and depression in autistic teenagers

 Autistic teenagers generally show the same symptoms of depression as typically developing teenagers.